 When shortening the phrase ‘St. Patrick’s Day,’ many people erroneously turn to ‘Patty’ instead of ‘Paddy’ to replace the Patrick.
 No more, says Campbell on his website, whose header reads “The provisional government of Paddy, Not Patty to the people of the New World.”

 Campbell breaks it down succinctly: “Paddy is derived from the Irish, Pádraig, hence those mysterious, emerald double-Ds.
 Patty is the diminutive of Patricia, or a burger, and just not something you call a fella.
-There's not a sinner in Ireland that would call a Patrick, ‘Patty.'
-It's insulting.
-It's really as simple as that.”
+There's not a sinner in Ireland that would call a Patrick, ‘Patty.'”

 Still curious about which shortened version of St. Patrick you should go with?

 St. Pat's?
 Aye, if ye must.